jupiter-commits/httpd-prototype/README.md

 # httpd-prototype
-A fast prototype of deploying Apache HTTP server on Cloud behind a WAF
+A fast prototype of deploying Apache HTTP server on Cloud behind a WAF (web application firewall)